bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

   workflow: primary
 ```

-or if you don't want to start a build for pull requests, only for code push events:
+Or if you don't want to start a build for pull requests, only for code push events:

 ```yaml
 trigger_map: